Statler: State-Maintaining Language Models for Embodied Reasoning: Acknowledgements

 \section{Acknowledgements}

-We are grateful to National Science Foundation for enabling this work under HDR TRIPODS (No.\ 2216899), and to Adobe for supporting the second-to-last author through an Adobe Research gift.
-We thank Luzhe Sun for his help with prompt writing at an early stage, and Richard Xu for helping to set up the simulator.
+We are grateful to National Science Foundation for enabling this work under HDR TRIPODS (No.\ 2216899), and to Adobe for supporting Hongyuan Mei through an Adobe Research gift.
+We thank Luzhe Sun and Richard Xu for their help at the early stage of the project.